hozmaster/dyndnsgd/dns/TASKLIST.md

                 - [x] List existing interfaces.
 User should be select used interface.
             - [x] Interval
                 - [x] User should be able to give interval how often check will be made.
 Default 300 (5 minutes).
-        - [x] User should be able to save settings
-        - [ ] Should be able to show fetch results on the screen in the alert message box at certain time.
+        - [x] Add the Save-button and complete functionality
-    - [ ] Add Fetch button and complete functionality
+        - [ ] Add the Fetch-button and complete its functionality
             - [ ] User should be able to connect to backend side
             - [ ] The Application should be able to perform to fetch domains from GoDaddy-service using given parameters
-        - [ ] Return results of the action to the frontend
+            - [ ] Return results of the action on the screen at certain time
     - [ ] The Domains-view:
+        - [ ] Key functionality :
+          - [ ] Show and list fetched domains in the table.
+          - [ ] Show necessary information about specific domain
+          - [ ] User should be able to enable/disable ip address check from UI.
         - [ ] List all fetched domains
             -  [ ] Save current '@' record content to database (if possible)
         - [ ] User should be able to enable/disable domains from UI.
 If disabled, domain is not used to WAN IP checks